ipspace/blog/content/posts/2023/11/rapid-progress-rpki-route-origin-validation.md

 Even better: ROV adoption at the tier-1 level shields the autonomous systems using those tier-1 providers from distant shenanigans.
 However, it obviously cannot protect customers of a regional ISP from bogus announcements created in the same region.

+If you want to know how well ROV protects end users, check out the work done by [Geoff Huston and his team](https://www.potaroo.net/ispcol/2023-11/measure-roas.html).
+They are using Cloudflare RPKI beacons (meaning the destination is always close to the end-user) and doing measurements from the web browsers.
+Here's their view of the worldwide ROV adoption:

+{{<figure src="https://www.potaroo.net/ispcol/2023-11/roas-f3.png" caption="Worldwide ROV adoption (from potaroo.net)">}}

-Now for some bad news: the future is not evenly distributed.
-As I was preparing yet another BGP security presentation for an Italian conference, I used the results of the same [measurement tool](https://rovista.netsecurelab.org/) to see whether Italian ISPs perform Route Origin Validation[^NPI], and the results were dismal:
+Now for some bad news: as is evident from the above map, the future is not evenly distributed.
+As I was preparing yet another BGP security presentation for an Italian conference, I used the results of the [RoVista measurement tool](https://rovista.netsecurelab.org/) to see whether Italian ISPs perform Route Origin Validation[^NPI], and the results were dismal:

 {{<figure src="/2023/11/rov-adoption-italy.png" link="/2023/11/rov-adoption-italy.png">}}

-There's still plenty of work to do before we have secure and resilient Internet routing.
+Plenty of work still needs to be completed before we have secure and resilient Internet routing.

 [^NPI]: Please note I'm not picking on Italian ISPs; I just wanted to show locally relevant data.
-We'd probably get the same results for almost any country worldwide.
+We'd probably get similar results for most countries.